lavanet/jsinfo/PUBLICAPI.md

 - APR values represent potential returns before fees and slashing
 - Actual returns may vary based on validator/provider performance
 - Calculations include all reward types (LAVA + other tokens)
+- APR calculation only considers active validators/providers (not jailed or frozen)